 Social media and its role in the insurance industry is evolving beyond marketing strategies and clever advertisements.
 Mining social media data is improving risk assessment for P&C insurers, bolstering fraud detection capabilities, and enabling entirely new customer experiences.

 Take the Dutch insurance company Kroodle, for example.
 Their process of interacting with customers is entirely accomplished via social media.
 Customers log in using their Facebook credentials, and they file claims, get quotes, and request other services via a Facebook app.

 Insurance technology can also leverage social media to investigate fraud.
 Insurers can look at the social activity of insureds and compare it to claims records, looking for any discrepancies.
 A Morgan Stanley report cited a tool utilized by carriers to investigate claims throughout the assessment process that examines the social relationships between parties involved – and monitors their activity on the day of the loss to look for red flags.

 Auto policies will continue to be impacted by telematics capabilities.
 In insurance technology, think of telematics as wearable technology for your car.
-Cars equipped with monitoring devices — think Progressive’s Snapshot — measure various indicators such as data on speed, location, accidents, and more, which is all monitored and processed with analytics software to determine your policy premium.
+Cars can now be equipped with monitoring devices — think Progressive’s Snapshot — that measure various indicators such as data on speed, location, accidents, and more, which is all monitored and processed with analytics software to help determine your policy premium.

 The benefits of telematics are numerous for both insurers and insureds.
 Telematics in P&C insurance will: